 The purpose of the course is to enable the student to analyze projects and project processes, and as a result, contribute to the accomplishment of the project.
 The aim is that the student builds up a substantial methodological competence so that he/she understands how he/she is able to promote a good accomplishment by applying appropriate methods and tools and applying appropriate behavior.

-You will obtain insight into the project management discipline and its’ concepts and assumptions, and will be able to independently utilize the knowledge obtained to work out a project mandate with matching analyses and plans, and also to be able to evaluate project descriptions, analyses and plans worked out by other people.
-Furthermore, you will be able to independently follow-up on analyses and plans, and in the light of these provide proposals for an appropriate management effort.
+The student will obtain insight into the project management discipline and its’ concepts and assumptions, and will be able to independently employ/utilize the knowledge obtained to work out a project mandate with matching analyses and plans, and also to be able to evaluate project descriptions, analyses and plans worked out by other people.
+Furthermore, the student will be able to independently follow-up on analyses and plans, and in the light of these provide proposals for an appropriate management effort.

-Additionally, you will attain knowledge about how to guide a process in which more persons are involved to accomplish the abovementioned activities, and you will be able to put this knowledge into use to make suggestions on how activities concerning project planning and following-up can be organized.
+The student will attain knowledge about how to guide a process in which more persons are involved in accomplishing the abovementioned activities.
+Furthermore, the student will be able to employ this knowledge to make suggestions on how activities concerning project planning and following-up can be organized.

-Finally, the course will deal with how a person’s behavior related to project management may have a hampering or a promoting effect on the accomplishment of the project, and you will be able to independently apply this insight to (1) propose suggestions on your own appropriate behavior in relation to the work on a single project, and (2) be able to analyze and offer interpretations of the appropriateness of the behavior in project courses, where others are involved.
+The student will attain knowledge on how a person’s behavior related to project management may have a hampering or a promoting effect on the accomplishment of the project, and will be able to independently apply this insight to (1) propose suggestions on his/her own, appropriate behavior in relation to the work on a single projects, and (2) be able to analyze and offer interpretations of the appropriateness of the behavior in project courses, where others are involved.

-You must have completed at least two years of engineering studies and have an interest in project management.
+At least two years of engineering or natural science studies and have an interest in project management.